 - 30% graduate with honors (summa, magna & cum laude).

 - The most common individualized major themes include health or international studies.

-- Existing minors are often a starting point for majors, for example: Neuroscience, Film Studies, Crime and Justice, American Sign Language.
+- Existing minors are often a starting point for majors, for example: Neuroscience, Film Studies, Crime and Justice, or Global Studies.

 - Many different kinds of majors are possible.
-Here are three examples drawn from our latest admissions round (September 2017):
+Here are some examples drawn from our latest admissions rounds (Spring 2019):